 After publishing the article, and hearing some buzz that things were indeed going to change, I stopped talking about it, waiting for the announcement of the theme for 2009.
 When I found it was “Celebrate Service,” but still had the words “Catholic Schools Week” associated with it, I realized that I the message hadn’t been fully received and understood.

-So if your school is closed tomorrow because of the weather, it’s a good time to evaluate.
+So if your school is closed tomorrow , Wednesday or Thursday because of the weather, it’s a good time to evaluate.
 Are you:

-- Talking to parents – face to face – that aren’t in our school and asking them to “come and see”
+- Talking to parents – face to face – that aren’t in your school and asking them to “come and see?”

-- Inviting parents of pre-schoolers to participate in the life of the school – rather than treating them as pre-schoolers, treat them as part of the school community by encouraging their participation at PTG meetings and activities
+- Inviting parents of pre-schoolers to participate in the life of the school as part of the school community by encouraging their participation at PTG meetings and activities?

-- Asking current parents to be ambassadors of our school to the greater community.
-Remember – parents talk to parents
+- Asking current parents to be ambassadors of our school to the greater community since parents talk to parents?

-- Asking students to invite their friends (that aren’t in your school) to an “Invite Your Friend to School Day.”
-Remember – kids talk to kids
+- Asking students to invite their friends (that aren’t enrolled in your school) to an “Invite Your Friend to School Day” since kids talk to kids?

-Since NCEA has adopted the “Celebrate Catholic Schools” idea, the next step is to “Celebrate Catholic Schools Month” rather than a just a week.
+So what’s next?
+Wouldn’t it be great to “Celebrate Catholic Schools Month” rather than a just a week?
 Let this week be a starting point to your commitment to redouble your marketing efforts, and keep on marketing, even after you think the message has been received and understood, constantly celebrating YOUR school!
 Making the connections among your parents, parishes that support your school, and the community on an ongoing basis for the entire year strengthens your school’s image as an asset to the community more than any week-long campaign will.